RubenPants/RobotSimulator2D/README.md

 ## MAIN IDEAS

-* Focus on the no-bearing task
+* Focus on the no-bearing task!
     * I have the feeling that the other task is somewhat solved, where the no-bearing task definitely is not
-* Recreate the maze to be more performant for the no-bearing task (i.e. no wall detection etc), possibility for drone to go negative
+* Recreate the maze to be more performing for the no-bearing task (i.e. no wall detection etc), possibility for drone to go negative
-* Possible to update the GRU-weights (in NEAT) with the help of local learning rules? (adaptively learn during its lifetime to improve weight updates)
+* Possible to update the GRU-weights (in NEAT) with the help of local (plastic) learning rules? (adaptively learn during its lifetime to improve weight updates)
+* Treat the difference in distance as a form of back-propagation (error)? --> Reward-system as seen in RL as A2C

+### GRU learning rule
+Update a GRU's weights based on its current value, the value fed into the GRU and the result it obtained (i.e. difference in distance over the step)

 ## TODO